paulwexler/opinions/on_coding/README.md

 as you learn how to use the resource.

 But deferring or omitting the error handling in application code is always short-sighted.
-The extra time it takes to code proper error handling, will be paid back multiple times in the time saved during debugging.
+The extra time it takes to code proper error handling will be paid back multiple times in the time saved during debugging.
 Error handling is not a nice extra "bell" or "whistle";
 it's foundational and offers the quickest path to completion!